RegaipKURT/MyLittleMonsters/README.md

 # MyLittleMonsters
-This is the repository which i store codes i used in order to use simplfy jobs.
+This is the repository which i store codes i used in order to use simplify jobs.